floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/01-introduction.typ

 We focus on answering the following research question:

-*Research Question 3*: How can static analysis of source code identify module boundaries in a modular monolith architecture that maximize internal cohesion and minimize external coupling?
+#link(<research_question_3>)[*Research Question 3*]: How can static analysis of source code identify module boundaries in a modular monolith architecture that maximize internal cohesion and minimize external coupling?

 The motivation behind the research question is discussed in @introduction.